-Gathering of information on the volume of assets seized, confiscated and returned or disposed of by States
+6. Gathering of information on the volume of assets seized, confiscated and returned or disposed of by States

-53. The Conference, in its resolution 6/3, invited States parties, in accordance with national legislation and policies, to collect and make public data on the volume of assets seized, confiscated and returned or disposed of by their jurisdictions.
+56. In its resolution 6/3, the Conference invited States parties, in accordance with national legislation and policies, to collect and make public data on the volume of assets seized, confiscated and returned or disposed of by their jurisdictions.

-54. As noted in the previous progress report (CAC/COSP/WG.2/2018/2), collecting and publishing data on the volume of assets seized, confiscated and returned or disposed of is a complex issue, yet it is important to assess actual progress on asset recovery.
-In particular, collecting data is crucial for measuring progress towards achieving the Sustainable Development Goals, especially target 16.4 ("By 2030, significantly reduce illicit financial and arms flows, strengthen the recovery and return of stolen assets and combat all forms of organized crime").
+57. As noted in the previous progress report (CAC/COSP/WG.2/2018/2), collecting and publishing data on the volume of assets seized, confiscated and returned or disposed of are a complex issue, yet it is important to assess actual progress on asset recovery.
+In particular, collecting data is crucial for measuring progress towards achieving the Sustainable Development Goals, especially target 16.4.
 While some States parties have statistical systems in place, those systems do not necessarily produce internationally comparable data over time.
-Also, weaknesses in the national statistics systems were one of the most frequently identified challenges in the country reviews in the first cycle of the Implementation Review Mechanism.
+In addition, weaknesses in national statistics systems were one of the most frequently identified challenges in the country reviews in the first cycle of the Implementation Review Mechanism.

-- 55. To support States parties in collecting such data, the secretariat presented the Working Group with several possibilities for further discussion (see CAC/COSP/WG.2/2017/3, paras.
-48-50). - 56.
-The Working Group may wish to discuss whether this issue should be further pursued.
+58. To support States parties in collecting such data, the Secretariat presented the Working Group with several possibilities for further discussion (CAC/COSP/WG.2/2017/3, paras.
+48-50).